LAUDERHILL, Fla. – The boxes are stacked high inside of the pantry of donated goods for LifeNet4Families.

 Local 10′s cameras were rolling as code enforcement officers returned on Tuesday for another unannounced visit after the center complied with the order to remove the outdoor shower, but the group now faces a city hearing to determine the future of the mandatory certificate it needs to continue to operate.

-“If you make LifeNET go away, the resources that we provide, that doesn’t make anything better for the homeless community, that makes it worse,” Brown said.
+“If you make LifeNet go away, the resources that we provide, that doesn’t make anything better for the homeless community -- that makes it worse,” Brown said.

-A struggling community that has been relying on the Broward based center more now than in years past.
+Worse for a struggling community that has been relying on the Broward based center more now than in years past.

-“We see newborn babies, coming from the hospital, living in cars, we see people who have been laid off from their jobs or who have had health circumstances that have happened, anything that has been beyond their control,” said Brown.
+“We see newborn babies coming from the hospital, living in cars, we see people who have been laid off from their jobs or who have had health circumstances that have happened -- anything that has been beyond their control,” said Brown.